MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

 * *epochGEN{generation_epoch}_{batch}.nll*, containing their respective NLLs
 * *epochGEN{generation_epoch}_{batch}.valid*, containing their respective validity (0: invalid, 1: valid)

-Additionally, the *generation.csv* file will be updated with the various evaluation metrics for the generated structures.
+Additionally, the *generation.log* file will be updated with the various evaluation metrics for the generated structures.

 If you've followed the tutorial up to here, it means you can successfully create new molecules using a GNN-based model trained on a custom dataset.